 - All individuals entering a venue before, during, and after a contest shall wear a mask/face covering.
-(REQUIRED) - ➤ All administrators, spectators, workers, coaches and non-competitors, including substitutes and sideline cheerleaders (when not involved in permitted legal stunting) shall wear a mask/face covering at all times.
-(REQUIRED) - > Only the exercising athletes and assigned contest officials in the game on the court/field/mat at that specific moment are exempt from wearing a mask/face covering at all times.
+(REQUIRED) - All administrators, spectators, workers, coaches and non-competitors, including substitutes and sideline cheerleaders (when not involved in permitted legal stunting) shall wear a mask/face covering at all times.
+(REQUIRED) - Only the exercising athletes and assigned contest officials in the game on the court/field/mat at that specific moment are exempt from wearing a mask/face covering at all times (Not applicable to Esports).
 (REQUIRED) - A "gaiter" with multiple layers of cloth complies with this requirement provided it is properly worn covering the nose and mouth when the player is not participating and can easily slip down around the neck during participation.
 (RECOMMENDED) - Anyone who is not engaged in strenuous physical activity is to be wearing a mask/face covering.
 (REQUIRED) - All spectators and non-competitors in the contest at that moment, must wear masks unless they are eating or drinking at the moment.
-(REQUIRED) - At outdoor events only, if spectators are seated in groups involving only members of the permanent residence household and they are six-feet away from all other individuals, the mask is not required once seated. - At indoor events, masking is required all the time unless eating or drinking at that moment. - If these individuals move to another venue location, they are to wear masks when moving. - At all practices and contests, it is expected that these standards for universal masking be applied (with the exception of the participating athletes and contest officials during actual play) at all facilities and that patrons should be escorted out of the event if they refuse to comply.
+(REQUIRED) - At outdoor events only, if spectators are seated in groups involving only members of the permanent residence household and they are six-feet away from all other individuals, the mask is not required once seated but is recommended.
+(RECOMMENDED) - At indoor events, masking is required all the time unless eating or drinking at that moment.
+(REQUIRED) - o If individuals move or are moving to another venue location, they are to wear masks when moving.
+(REQUIRED) - At all practices and contests, it is expected that these standards for universal masking be applied (with the exception of the participating athletes and contest officials during actual play) at all facilities and that patrons should be escorted out of the event if they refuse to comply.
 (RECOMMENDED) - ➤ Being more than six-feet away from other individuals does NOT waive the requirement to wear a mask unless all of the group resides in the same household at an outdoor event.